delfick/secrets_ansible/README.rst

 * A KMS Key for your project
 * An decryptor role that has access to decrypt with the kms key
-* Modify the instance role to be able to assume the decryptor role
+* An instance role that can assume role as the decryptor

 Setting it up
 -------------